JohnSnowLabs/spark-nlp/docs/_posts/egenc/2022-01-06-bert_token_classifier_ner_jsl_slim_en.md

 				tokenClassifier,
 				ner_converter))

-val sample_text = Seq("""HISTORY: 30-year-old female presents for digital bilateral mammography secondary to a soft tissue lump palpated by the patient in the upper right shoulder.
+val data = Seq("""HISTORY: 30-year-old female presents for digital bilateral mammography secondary to a soft tissue lump palpated by the patient in the upper right shoulder.
 The patient has a family history of breast cancer within her mother at age 58.
 Patient denies personal history of breast cancer.""").toDS.toDF("text")

-val result = pipeline.fit(sample_text).transform(sample_text)
+val result = pipeline.fit(data).transform(data)
 ```